Aye Carumba! Cute, mini piñatas to fill with goodies.

 - Small candies and treats

-How to make a piñata (Photo tutorial + free template)
+How to make a piñata (Photo tutorial + free template for Happythought members)

 1. Before starting, prepare your crepe paper.